vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 The trailer includes a couple clips from each of the levels, and tries to demonstrate the basic game dynamics, as well as some of the interesting design elements in particular levels.

-The press kit includes screenshots of all the levels that are present in the game along with giving a general description of the game.
-Some other press kits that we took inpiration from are [Press Kit 1](https://github.com/isaboi/ECS189L_GameProject/blob/master/TheStruggle_PressKit.pdf) and [Press Kit 2](https://github.com/kyle-andrus/RIP/blob/master/PressKit/presskitty.md).
+The press kit includes screenshots of all the levels that are present as well as giving a general description of the game.
+Some other press kits that we took inspiration from are [Press Kit 1](https://github.com/isaboi/ECS189L_GameProject/blob/master/TheStruggle_PressKit.pdf) and [Press Kit 2](https://github.com/kyle-andrus/RIP/blob/master/PressKit/presskitty.md).

 ## Game Feel